 Some nurses get relief from their seasonal allergy symptoms when winter arrives, but others will continue sniffling and sneezing all winter long.
-These winter allergies can be caused by a number of indoor allergens, including mold, dust mites, pet dander and even cockroaches.
-If you're experiencing winter allergies at home or at work, try these tips to get your symptoms under control.
+These winter allergies can be caused by several indoor allergens, including mold, dust mites, pet dander, and even cockroaches.
+If you're experiencing winter allergies at home or work, try these tips to get your symptoms under control.

 Wash Your Bedding Often

 Dust mites are tiny bugs that live in dust, and they're a major cause of indoor allergies.
 Because dust mites feed on skin flakes, they often live in bedding, the National Institute of Environmental Health Sciences

 warns.
 To kill these bugs, wash your bedding in hot water at least once a week.
 For a busy nurse, this is easier said than done, but try your best.
 If you have non-washable bedding, you can put it in the freezer overnight to kill dust mites.